 So, whilst herbs have a lot to offer it is important to keep in mind possible underlying factors.
-Having said that, research supports use of the following herbal medicines for depression.
+Having said that, research supports the use of the following herbal medicines for depression.

-Herbal medicines for depression
+Herbal remedies for depression

-This study suggests it’s potential in digestive disorders.
+This study suggests its potential in digestive disorders.
 Including fatty liver, hyperlipidaemia, ulcerative colitis and other digestive diseases.

 This review discusses the use of saffron in several nervous system disorders.
 It suggests significant anti-epileptic activity.
 As well as improving cognition in people with mild to moderate Alzheimer’s disease.
 In fact, saffron was as effective as the drug donezipil for Alzheimer’s.
 While, in another study, saffron provided some protection against Parkinson’s disease development.

 Another study discusses how antioxidants in saffron reduce the risk of cardiovascular diseases.
 Lowering cholesterol and strengthening circulation.

 Roseroot stimulates neurotransmitter receptors in the brain that affect mood.
-As well as increasing levels of natural endorphins, our feel good hormones.
+As well as increasing levels of natural endorphins, our feel-good hormones.

 St. John’s wort

-This remedy is probably one of the most researched of herbal medicines.
+This remedy is probably one of the most researched herbal medicines.
 Though the research is not always favourable.
-Some data suggests St. John’s wort may be as effective as SSRIs with fewer side effects.
+Some data suggests with St. John’s wort may be as effective as SSRIs with fewer side effects.

 St. John’s wort is an anti-inflammatory herb.
 It was traditionally used for problems of the digestive system, including inflammatory conditions.
 Since we now know that there is a connection between the gut and the brain, this makes a lot of sense.
 By influencing gut health, this herb also affects brain health, via the gut-brain axis.
 Also, the neurotransmitter serotonin is made in the gut as well as the brain.
 In fact, 95% of the body’s serotonin is produced in the gut.

 Otherwise, St. John’s wort has a very good safety profile.
-With less side effects than those of conventional antidepressants.
+With fewer side effects than those of conventional antidepressants.
 Though it is recommended that excessive sun exposure is avoided whilst using St. John’s wort.
 Since it can increase the skin’s photosensitivity.